paulmillr/noble-curves/README.md

 ## Security

 The library had no prior security audit.
+The library has been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz): you can run the fuzzer by yourself to check it.

 [Timing attack](https://en.wikipedia.org/wiki/Timing_attack) considerations: we are using non-CT bigints.
 However, _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library can't have constant-timeness_.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.